 A6 A - C# - E - F#

 A#6 A# - D - F - G

 B6 B - D# - F# - G#

 The intervals are 1 – 3 – 5 – 6

 The first C6 chord diagram is played with alternative bass note (E).
 It's possible to play without the 6th string also, making it a C6/A to be strict.
-The second diagram shows how C6 could be played by bar four strings on the fifth fret.
+The second diagram shows how C6 can be played by bar four strings on the fifth fret.
+The E6 can also be played with an open low E-string.
 This particular chord shape could be combined with a major 7th chord version with similar shapes.
 For example, Bb6/F (XX3333) and Bbmaj7 (XX3335).

 The third diagram present a way to play F6 in open position and include all four tones belonging to it.
 However, it somewhat harder to play than the version presented above and not especially popular.

 The diagram to the right presents a second way to play B6, this time with the root note on the bass string (5th string).
 It somewhat trickier than the open chord variation.